Centres for Clarification to Fit In

 Structural Control: CL2

-of a situation that an individual generates must be useful and meaningful for others or it is not much use.
-When a framework gets informal social approval, is it shareable.
-Anyone who does not master or use or refer to this structured model in the same way as those around him will clarify and conclude things differently to others.
+are developed to be shared.
+Models of a situation must be useful and meaningful for both individual members and the group.
+Anyone who does not master or use or refer to a framework or model in the same way as those around him will clarify and conclude things differently to others.
 Arguments will develop and such individuals will not fit in.
-So it seems that the two poles must be fused in practice.
+It seems that the two poles must be fused in practice.

 So, in the Tree, this level becomes a single balanced Centre: